 Population size in each country is one of the most important determinants of economic, social, and political planning (1).
 The three known factors affecting the population size are fertility, mortality, and migration.
-Among these components, the fertility rate is the most important component affecting population growth, which with multiplier power compared to migration and mortality, can increase the population (2).
-The total fertility rate (TFR) is the average number of live births a woman would have throughout her life.
+Among these average number of live births a woman would have throughout her life.
 The population of countries could decrease if TFR<2.1(3).
 In recent years, declining fertility rates have created global economic and social challenges for most developing countries, including Iran.
 According to official statistics, the total fertility rate, which was 7 children per woman in the late 1970s, declined to 1.8 in 2011 (4).
 Thus, the rate of the aging population is increasing and is expected to reach approximately 24% by 2050 (3).

-Corresponding author: Soheila Pourmasumi, Assistant Professor, Social Determinants of Health Research Center, Rafsanjan University of Medical Sciences, Rafsanjan, Iran.
-Tel: 00989130454072, Email: mahboob_vatan@vahoo.com
+^{} Corresponding author: Mahboubeh Vatanparast, Assistant Professor, Social Determinants of Health Research Center, Rafsanjan University of Medical Sciences, Rafsanjan, Iran.
+Tel: 00989130454072, Email: mahboob_vatan@yahoo.com